john-osullivan/groupbot/README.md

 - Comments (Short String)

 ## Front-End Functionality
+I need to figure out what front-end pages are required to make this thing work.
+For the basest functionality, you need to be able to make an account, create a group, join/leave a group.
+Create roles, assign them to members, take them away, change who it's assigned to.
+Create responsibilities in a template fashion, give roles the ability to give them out, have them be doable and reward members with points.
+Speaking of points, I need to make a points logger -- it just needs to sit on the database class and record every transaction based on the group.
+Actually, based on everything.
+We should be able to pick apart that points log however we want, to allow for many different views from different privacy levels.

+If I have all of that in there, though, I think I could make a sample group.
+The concept of responsibilities as a template is important.
+It makes a responsibility a standard type of thing you have to get done.

 ## Future Features
 There are two glaringly huge features I want to implement, which are by-laws and a reddit-style discussion system for motions.
 They get their own sections.
 Random things I want in here go in no particular order starting now: